symfony/symfony-docs/frontend/asset_mapper.rst

 All bundles that have a ``Resources/public/`` or ``public/`` directory will automatically have that directory added as an "asset path", using the namespace:
 ``bundles/<BundleName>``.
-For example, if you're using `BabdevPagerfantaBundle`_ if you run the ``debug:asset-map`` command, you'll see an asset whose logical path is ``bundles/babdevpagerfanta/css/pagerfanta.css``.
+For example, if you're using `BabdevPagerfantaBundle`_ and you run the ``debug:asset-map`` command, you'll see an asset whose logical path is ``bundles/babdevpagerfanta/css/pagerfanta.css``.

 This means you can render these assets in your templates using the